erykjj/jwlmanager/README.md

 #### <u>Adding</u>

 For Favorites only.
-Most useful for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself.
+Used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself. **Make sure the Bible translation you add exists in the selected language**, as strange things can happen if it does not.

-**Not implemented yet**

 #### <u>Deleting</u>